8Bz-113/Intern-Project-Submission-Humanoid-/README.md

 ~/isaacsim/python.sh scripts/end_effector_tracking.py
 ```
 Running the script will create a folder called rl_orbit_logs, which contains csv. files containng data for each episode.
-It will also create a file called episode_summary.csv which contains high level episode-by-episode data for the simulation
+It will also create a file called episode_summary.csv which contains high level episode-by-episode data for the simulation.